TabEd/edx-platform/README.md

-This is the main edX platform which consists of LMS and Studio.
+This is the main TabEd edX platform which consists of LMS and Studio.

 See [code.edx.org](http://code.edx.org/) for other parts of the edX code base.